ucoruh/ce103-algorithms-and-programming-I/docs/week-3-git/ce103-week-3-git.en.md

 ##### No-fast-foward (`--no-ff`)

-With a no-fast-forward merge, Git creates a new *merging commit* on the active branch.
+With a no-fast-forward merge, Git creates a new _merging commit_ on the active branch.
 The commit's parent commits point to both the active branch and the branch that we want to merge!

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Branching (26)